AIResearchLab/ROS-kobuki-rpi/README.md

          cd ~/catkin_ws catkin_make

 14. Close the terminal and then open a new one.

+##Note - Because we're running ROS melodic and kobuki is for kinetic, the following steps WILL NOT WORK

 15. Install the Kobuki stardard ROS drivers: